 Police puzzle over a bizarre series of murders, all of members of the theatrical Critics Circle.
 One critic Peregrine Devlin realizes that the murders are based on incidents in Shakespearean plays.
 Devlin discovers that behind the killings is former Shakespearean actor Edward Lionheart, who killed himself when the Critics Circle savaged his acting.
 However, Lionheart is alive and is now taking elaborate revenge on the critics he see as having ruined him.

-The sublimely droll The Abominable Dr Phibes (1971), featuring Vincent Price as a deformed madman conducting tongue-in-cheek revenge killings, was a reasonable hit.
+The sublimely droll The Abominable Dr Phibes (1971), featuring Vincent Price as a deformed madman conducting tongue-in-cheek revenge killings, was a reasonable hit and led to a sequel Dr Phibes Rises Again (1972).
 Theater of Blood was one of several attempts by the same company, American International Pictures, to copy that success, again featuring Vincent Price playing a madman conducting tongue-in-cheek revenge.